AgentJ08/ioChat/README.md

 # ioChat
-Omegle clone, where one can talk to strangers, anonymously.
+An Omegle clone, where one can talk to strangers, anonymously.